A note on noncommutative CW-spectra: Noncommutative CW-complexes

 \subsection{Finite cell complexes}

-Recall the definition of a (finite) cell complex in a cofibrantly generated model category from \cite[Def.~10.5.8]{Hirschhorn2003Model}.
+Recall the definition of a (finite) cell complex in a cofibrantly generated model category from \cite[Def.\ 10.5.8]{Hirschhorn2003Model}.
 In the model category $\Ind(\bfD)$ from \Cref{theorem:TheModelStructureUnstable}, an object $C$ is a finite cell complex if the map $\varnothing \to C$ is obtained by attaching cells of the form $\op{M_n} \otimes \partial D^k \cofarrow \op{M_n} \otimes D^k$ a finite number of times; these are precisely the finite $\MAlgu$-cell complexes in the terminology of \Cref{appendix:def:FiniteCellComplex}.
-In particular, they can be viewed as object in $\bfD$.
-It easy to see that that these are exactly the objects called \emph{finite pointed noncommutative CW-complexes} in \cite[Def.~2.3]{AroneBarneaSchlank2021SpectralPresheavesV2}.
+In particular, they can be viewed as objects in $\bfD$.
+It is easy to see that these are exactly the objects called \emph{finite pointed noncommutative CW-complexes} in \cite[Def.\ 2.3]{AroneBarneaSchlank2021SpectralPresheavesV2}.
 Denote the full simplicial subcategory that they span by $\NCWf$.

-\begin{remark} Since we do not assume that cells may only be attached to lower dimensional cells, it would perhaps be better to call these objects noncommutative cell complexes and reserve the name noncommutative CW-complex for objects where this extra assumption is made. \end{remark}
+\begin{remark} Since we do not assume that cells may only be attached to lower-dimensional cells, it would perhaps be better to call these objects noncommutative cell complexes and reserve the name noncommutative CW-complex for objects where this extra assumption is made. \end{remark}